Table of Contents

 Good to know: In the Netherlands we celebrate Christmas on three days; the 24th of December (Christmas eve), the 25th (first Christmas Day) & 26th of December (second Christmas Day).

-FAQ: Is the Red Light District open during New Years Eve?
+Yes, Amsterdam’s Red Light District is open during New Years Eve!

 During the spring season the average temperature varies a lot.
 March can be a really cold month whilst June can bring hot summer temperatures of up to 24 °C (75 °F).
 Always pack some sweaters, warm clothing and, depending on the month, add lightweight clothing.